Policies and Procedures

 Taking a class Pass/Fail, and Course repeats

 Students may repeat a course or take any Intersessions course on a Pass/Fail basis, subject to the regular requirements and restrictions as presented in the University Catalog.
 Please consult with your academic advisor when making the decision to take a course pass/fail.
+Be advised that due to the condensed nature of Intersessions, the deadline to declare intention to take a course Pass/Fail comes very early in the term.
+Please plan accordingly.

 Cancellation, refunds, late payments and late fees